telegrace/telegrace/README.md

 - 🔭 I’m currently maintaining an internal note-taking website, which uses Next.js, Prisma, Bootstrap5, Easy-Peasy, auth0 and is hosted on Netlify.
 - 🔨 I'm currently working on a chatroom with Next.js, Fastify and Socket.io

-- 🌱 I’m currently learning about [stats](https://www.youtube.com/playlist?list=PLTNMv857s9WVStKLco6ZBOsfSGXzJ1L0f) and [data analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-course/how-to-use-jupyter-notebooks-intro)
+- 🌱 I’m currently learning about [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/weeks/0/)

 - 📚 I’m currently reading **User Story Mapping: Discover the Whole Story, Build the Right Product**